nate-thegrate/vegan-chef/README.md

 The keto diet is a highly effective way to lose weight, but drastically reducing carbs can have adverse side effects, such as cramps, headaches, fatigue, and digestive problems.

 #### Vegetarian/Vegan
-Vegetarians cut meat out of their diets, and vegans don't eat any animal products whatsoever.
+Vegetarians don't eat meat, and vegans don't eat any animal products.

-Committing to a vegetarian/vegan diet can be challenging, but there are multiple reasons to do it:
+Committing to a vegetarian/vegan means giving up a lot of really good food, but there are multiple reasons to do it:
 - reduce impact of animal products on the environment
 - mitigate the animal suffering prevalent in factory farms
 - avoid negative health effects such as inflammation